The administration app for clubs, groups, teams and associations.

 It is not legally mandatory for clubs to keep records, but the obligation to do so may be specified in the club's statutes.
 Whether mandatory or not, logging has significant advantages in terms of the traceability of decisions.

-Who must sign the protocl is defined in the club's statutes.
+Who must sign the minutes is defined in the club's statutes.
 If the question cannot be resolved on the basis of the statutes, the chairman of the meeting and the secretary must sign it.

 A club protocol is always suitable when important topics are discussed and important decisions are made.
 The most common use cases are general meetings and board meetings.